X-lab2017/oss101/Assignments/Assignment-typo.md

 So expressing your question clearly and well is important.
 If you can't be bothered to do that, we can't be bothered to pay attention.
 Spend the extra effort to polish your language.
 It doesn't have to be stiff or formal --- in fact, hacker culture values informal, slangy and humorous language used with precision.
 But it has to *be* precise; there has to be some indication that you're thinking and paying attention.

 Spell, punctuate, and capitalize correctly.
 Don't confuse "its" with "it's", "loose" with "lose", or "discrete" with "discreet".
 Don't TYPE IN ALL CAPS; thisis read as shouting and considered rude.
-(All-smalls is only slightly less annhoying, as it's difficult to read.
+(All-smalls is only slightly less annoying, as it's difficult to read.
 Alan Cox can get away with it, but you can't.)

 More generally, if you write like a semi-literate boob you will very likely be ignored.
 So don't use instant-messaging shortcuts.
 Spelling "you" as "u" makes you look like a semi-literate boob to save two entire keystrokes.
 Worse: writing like a l33t script kiddie hax0r is the absolute kiss of death and guarantaes you will receive nothing but stony silence (or, at best, a heaping helping of scorn and sarcasm) in return.